 Old Jack, wanders the allotment with a paint kettle, and a blackened gnarled brush.
 “A ten pound note will get your shed protected” he calls waving the brush.
 Jack sleeps wrapped in bubble wrap and cardboard; close to the Brazier.
 Often he rests inside unkempt sheds that he tidys in return.
 He blows and snorts as he splashes his face at the ice cold pump.
 You can see where his stained hands are dried on the threadbare seat of brown corduroy trousers.
 The scent of Creosote wafts around him like midges beside a Scottish loch.
 Often people smell Jack long before they see him.
 A harmles but important character of the allotment.

 As she walked, she looked at the bustle going on both in and around the allotments.
 Old men nod in acknowledgement to each other; men with no need to waste words on pleasantries.
 Years of shared knowledge and friendship, camaraderie and memories have passed between them.
 Women with their hair covered, and gloves protecting their hands, lean on wheelbarrows and forks.
-Girls laughing at secret stories.
+Girls laugh at secret stories.
 A young woman colours as she looks about; checking she wasn’t overheard.
 An elderly couple stop what they are doing to smile at each other, and touch fingertips … A shared silent moment.
 Father’s dig and tend the early veg.
 Cutting curly spring cabbage for dinner, digging in Manure, sold to them all by old Jack.
-She scans the scene spotting a damp steamy pile at each shed.
+She scans the scene spotting a damp steamy pile at each shed as she passes, pressing a fine linen handkerchief to her nose.

-Life goes on around her as she continued on the path.
+Life goes on around her as she continues on the path.
 The sun shone on the crisp morning, birds sang and dogs wagged their tails.
-A boy on a micro scooter passed her; head down.
-He is furiously concentrating on the pounding of his white trainer against the path.
+A boy on a micro scooter passed her; head down, furiously concentrating on the pounding of his white trainer against the path.
 A cough pushed spit from his mouth as he passed her.
 It slapped against her stockinged leg making her gasp.
-The woman wiped it with her neatly folded cotton handkerchief, curled her lip in distaste.
+The woman wiped it with her handkerchief, curled her lip in distaste as she lifted her head and screwed her eyes.
 He poked up a middle finger and snarled back.
 A moment or two passed before she straightened her collar and went on her way.

 The path comes to a halt.
 Cobbles trail a curve around the periphery of the luscious green patch of neatly manicured lawn.
 Several keep off the grass signs are the only things to mar its perfection.
 A dozen impressive buildings stand around the edge like sentinels.
 Her eyes scan the area and her brisk steps echoed as she looked for the large black door of number 5; the doctor’s surgery.